 Repossessed properties are generally priced lower than other homes on the market, because the property has been repossessed by the lender from the previous owner who has defaulted on their loan or mortgage, and they will usually want to sell it off quickly to recoup the money lost.

 These types of properties can present the same types of issues as the ones above, and are often sold at auction.
-You can also find them listed by some specialist platforms such as Repo List, Property to Renovate, and Property Investment UK.
+You can also find them listed by some specialist platforms such as Repo List and Property to Renovate.
 It might also be worth contacting local agents, who may have repossessed properties on their books that they have not advertised.

 How to finance a property you want to renovate

 The other thing to bear in mind is how you actually buy a renovation property.
 If a house is completely dilapidated, then you may not be able to get a mortgage.
 If that’s the case, you will have to consider getting bridging finance or putting in cash.